Dad Faces Backlash For Posting A Picture Of His Kids Online

 David Brinkley, from Oklahoma, US, merely posted a lovely picture of his wife Alora and their two kids on his Facebook account.
 The photo in question shows them taking a nap together.
 Surprisingly, the other users' reactions were predominantly negative!
 Why?
 His wife Alora co-sleeps with her kids (at least in the picture).
 Numerous users perceive it as dangerous for their kids.

 Comments pointing out how dangerous co-sleeping can be accompanied the post that quickly went viral.

 David, however, stood behind his wife and defended her decision to co-sleep.
 He wrote a beautiful statement about his wife's co-sleeping habit: "Do I have to squeeze into a small corner of the bed sometimes?
 Yeah?
 But my God how beautiful does she look holding my children?
 Making them feel loved and safe?
 The thing is that our wives only experience these little seasons in motherhood for a short time [...]
 I would never want to rob her of this time she has or these seasons that are in reality too short to not enjoy."

-Just like any any other topic surrounding parenting, co-sleeping is a controversial issue as well.
-Some experts are ardent advocates of co-sleeping, praising it for its positive psychological effects on both parent and child.
-Others, however, fear for the safety of kids when they share a bed with their parents.
-The best way - as always - appears to be a compromise.
-Co-sleeping, but safely.
+Just like any any other topic surrounding parenting, cosleeping is a controversial issue.
+Experts like James McKenna, Helen Ball, and Lee Gettler are ardent advocates of cosleeping, praising it for its positive psychological effects on both parent and child.
+Others, however, fear for the safety of kids when they share their bed with their parents.
+The best way – as always – appears to be a compromise.
+Bed sharing, but safely.
 What that means?
 Putting up a baby cot in your bedroom, right next to your own bed.
-This way, parents are close to their babies when they need something.
+This way, parents are close to their babies when they need them.